National School of Drama: Regional centres

+In November 2025, NSD inaugurated its 6th permanent center in Mumbai, with notable alumni and theatre personalities in attendance.
+The program featured theatre veterans, including Prof. Waman Kendre and Prof. Ram Gopal Bajaj.
+The centre aims to bring world-class theatre training to the city and to serve as a hub for aspiring actors and theatre professionals.
+The Mumbai center offers a One-Year Acting Programme, part-time certificate and weekend certificate courses in dramatic arts.

 Bharat Rang Mahotsav

 Bharat Rang Mahotsav, or the National Theatre Festival, established in 1999, is the annual theatre festival of National School of Drama (NSD), held in New Delhi, today it is acknowledged as the largest theatre festival of Asia/World, dedicated solely to theatre.
 The school also organizes a festival showcasing tribal traditions, the Adirang Mahotsav.

 BRM@25

 NSD concluded its BRM@25, Silver Jubilee edition in February 2025.
 The festival was celebrated in India, Sri Lanka and Nepal, with over 500 performances by recognised industry stalwarts, global theatre practitioners and students of the drama school.

 Bollywood actor and NSD alumni Rajpal Yadav was nominated as the Rang Doot for BRM@25.

 There were masterclasses, seminars and talks with notable alumni of the school and industry professionals.

 Students of the Short Term courses also performed at the festival, with 10 - 30 minutes performances directed by faculty and alumni of the institute.